From the Vaccination Re-Education Discussion Forum Facebook Group!

 1. Why are newborn babies vaccinated on their first day of life against a disease that is primarily transmitted sexually and by needles in drug users?

-(Pregnant women are already tested for STD's prior to birth so there's no reason to give it to an infant).
+(Pregnant women are already tested for STDs before birth so there's no reason to give it to an infant).

 2. Thimerosal